Note on cohomology rings of spherical varieties and volume polynomial: Examples

+Let $G$ be a connected reductive group and let $X = G/B$ be the complete flag variety of $G$.
+Put $N = \dim(G/B)$.
 We now apply Theorem \ref{thm-main} to obtain a description of the cohomology ring of $X$ in terms of volume of string polytopes.
 It is interesting to note that in this way we obtain analogous descriptions for the cohomology rings of the flag variety and toric varieties.